ThrunGroup/BanditPAM-python/README.md

 used directly.

-The HOC4 ASTs also require precomputation of the pairwise distance matrix between trees; this matrix is included in `tree-3630.dist`.
+The HOC4 ASTs also require precomputation of the pairwise distance matrix between trees.
 To compute this matrix from scratch, run `python tree_utils.py -d HOC4`.
 Note that this computation takes several hours.

 ## Required: ELKI Implementation of FastPAM